divinediscipline/email-list-api/README.md

 - `GET /api/notifications/messages/unread-count` - Get unread count
 - `PATCH /api/notifications/messages/:id/read` - Mark as read
 - `PATCH /api/notifications/messages/mark-all-read` - Mark all as read

+## Email System Design

+### Gmail-like Interface
+- **Emails stay in inbox**: No folder moving, just view-based filtering
+- **Starring**: Toggle star status (like Gmail's star feature)
+- **Important marking**: Toggle important status
+- **Labels**: Multiple labels per email (many-to-many relationship)
+- **Views**: Filter emails by status (starred, important, unread, etc.)

+### Key Differences from Traditional Folders
+- Emails remain in the inbox and are filtered by their properties
+- Starring an email doesn't move it to a "starred folder"
+- Labels work like Gmail - multiple labels can be applied to one email
+- Views are just filters, not physical folder locations

 ## Data Retention